TRTA Executive Director

 Known around the country as a passionate speaker and energetic leader, Mr. Lee is a strong advocate for protecting the defined benefit pension plan and other post-employment benefits many states provide for retired public educators.
 Seeing these benefits as an economical way of ensuring retirement security for public school employees, Mr. Lee champions adequate and consistent contributions to pension funds by both the employer and employee.

-This common sense approach has worked well in Texas.
+This commonsense approach has worked well in Texas.
 TRTA has partnered successfully with the Texas Legislature to create a well-funded pension trust fund.
 While this plan may not be considered “rich” in comparison to other state-funded pension plans, it is one of the healthiest state pension plans not presently coordinated with Social Security.

-Mr. Lee has worked on public pension policy for 20 years.
+Mr. Lee has worked on public pension policy for more than 20 years.
 He has served on various state legislative panels and gubernatorial commissions, participated in forums with legislative leaders, and attended many conferences about managing and maintaining these vital public programs.
 Thousands of Texans receive Mr. Lee’s email newsletter The Inside Line.
 Mr. Lee is also a featured writer for the organization’s quarterly publication The VOICE.

 Tim attended public schools in Springfield, Illinois, and is a graduate of Illinois State University.
 He has post-graduate credit at the University of Illinois.
 More than anything, Tim is proud of his wonderful family.
 He and his wife Nichol have four children: Carter (13); Grace (13); Ethan (11); and Ryan (6).